kingharrison/cheer-scoring/README.md

 #### Examples of classifying skills.

 ### Skill Divisors Based Off Division Size

 For each division size there is a threshold of skills to be performed to get scored at a certain level.
-This takes into account the team aspect of cheer and that skills.
-To get a
+This takes into account the team aspect of cheer and that skills can be performed by varying amounts of people.

 While these divisors can adjust as needed as division sizes change, the starting values based off USASF divisions are: